Railroad switch: Single slip

 A single slip switch works on the same principle as a double slip, but provides for only one switching possibility.
 Trains approaching on one of the two crossing tracks can either continue over the crossing, or switch tracks to the other line.
 However, trains from the other track can only continue over the crossing, and cannot switch tracks.
 This is normally used to allow access to sidings and improve safety by avoiding having switch blades facing the usual direction of traffic.
 To reach the sidings from what would be a facing direction, trains must continue over the crossing, then reverse along the curved route (usually onto the other line of a double track) and can then move forward over the crossing into the siding.

 Outside slip

 An outside slip switch is similar to the double or single slip switches described above, except that the switch blades are outside of the diamond instead of inside.
 An advantage over an inside slip switch is that trains can pass the slips with higher speeds.
 A disadvantage over an inside slip switch is that they are longer and need more space.

 An outside slip switch can be so long that its slips do not overlap at all, as in the example pictured.
 In such a case a single, outside slip switch is the same as two regular switches and a regular crossing.
-An outside, double slip switch is about the same as a scissors crossover (see below), but with the disadvantages:
+Double outside slip switches are only used in rare, specific cases.